Carlos Villa: Art career

-In the early 1960s, Villa was associated with the Park Place Gallery Group in New York City and he was working as a minimalist, with a focus on textures.
+In the early 1960s, Villa was associated with the Park Place Gallery Group in New York City and worked as a minimalist, focusing on textures.
 He moved back to San Francisco in 1969, ready to approach his work in a new manner.

-Villa created multimedia projects and performances that he called "Actions"; these were often group collaborations which dealt with multicultural topics.
+Villa created multimedia projects and performances that he called "Actions."
+These were often group collaborations that dealt with multicultural topics.
 In 1976, Villa curated a multidisciplinary, multiethnic exhibition entitled Other Sources: An American Essay, that showcased work by Bay Area artists of color.
 This exhibition was an alternative celebration of the United States Bicentennial, and focused on people of color and women.
 It showcased artists including Ruth Asawa, Bernice Bing, Rolando Castellón, Claude Clark, Robert Colescott, Frank Day, Rupert García, Mike Henderson, Oliver Lee Jackson, Frank LaPena, Linda Lomahaftewa, George Longfish, Ralph Maradiaga, José Montoya, Manuel Neri, Mary Lovelace O'Neal, Darryl Sapien, Raymond Saunders, James Hiroshi Suzuki, Horace Washington, Al Wong, René Yañez, Leo Valledor.
 Live performances by Winston and Mary Tong, Mark Izu and Ray Robles, poetry readings by Janice Mirikitani, Jessica Hagedorn, and Al Robles, and numerous others.

 In 1985, he had a retrospective exhibition, Carlos Villa:1961–1984, held at the C.N.
-Gorman Museum and at the Memorial Union Art Gallery at the University of California, Davis.
+Gorman Museum (now Gorman Museum of Native American Art), and at the Memorial Union Art Gallery at the University of California, Davis.

 In 1995, Villa published Worlds in Collision, a book on multiculturalism in the arts.
-The contents were transcriptions of presentations and discussions held during the San Francisco Art Institute’s symposia series entitled Sources of a Distinct Majority (1989-1991).
+The contents were transcriptions of presentations and discussions held during the San Francisco Art Institute's symposia series entitled Sources of a Distinct Majority (1989-1991).
 The Worlds In Collision project continued in subsequent symposia, web projects and courses until 2013.

-In 2010, Villa organized Rehistoricizing Abstract Expressionism in the San Francisco Bay Area, 1950s-1960s, a web project, symposium and exhibition at The Luggage Store Gallery that focused attention on contributions by women and artists of color (primarily abstract expressionist painters) that were overlooked by art history.
+In 2010, Villa organized Rehistoricizing Abstract Expressionism in the San Francisco Bay Area, 1950s-1960s, a web project, symposium and exhibition at the Luggage Store Gallery that focused attention on contributions by women and artists of color (primarily abstract expressionist painters) that were overlooked by art history.

 In 2011, Villa had a solo retrospective of his work entitled Manongs, Some Doors and a Bouquet of Crates at the Mission Cultural Center for Latino Arts in San Francisco.
 In 2020, Villa was part of the group exhibition Prospect.5: Yesterday We Said Tomorrow at Prospect New Orleans.

 He was also the subject of the book Carlos Villa and the Integrity of Spaces (Meritage Press, 2011) an anthology of essays about his work and influence edited by Theodore S. Gonzalves, featuring essays and poetry by Bill Berkson, David A.M.
 Goldberg, Theodore S. Gonzalves, Mark Dean Johnson, Margo Machida, and Moira Roth.

 Teaching

 Villa was a faculty member in the Painting Department at the San Francisco Art Institute where he started teaching in 1969.
 In the 1970s, Villa taught at California State University, Sacramento.
+Some of his former students include Paul Pfeiffer, Michael Arcega, Kehinde Wiley, and Barry McGee.